Private, In-Home Tutoring in Cortland, Ohio

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Cortland students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cortland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Students in Cortland in kindergarten through the twelfth grade attend school in the Lakeview Local School District.
 Lakeview schools have a long tradition of educational excellence.
 Graduation rates have historically been in the high 90s, with many students going on to postsecondary studies.
 The district has also been recognized as being Excellent with Distinction from the Ohio Department of Education.
 Additionally, Lakeview schools benefit from the support of parents, community members, and other stakeholders who dedicate their time, energy, and money to ensure all students in Cortland have the best education possible.
 As a result of these efforts, students in Cortland emerge from school with the knowledge, skills, and tools they need to be successful in college, in a career, and in life in general.

 We currently cover the following Cortland-area school district: Lakeview Local School District.